linkfluence/radarly-py/README.rst

 This client gives you many possibilities to explore and navigate in our API.
-Plese read the official `documentation`_ of the API and the client to check all you can do.
+Plese read the official `documentation`_ of the API and the client to check all that is possible.